fmvaldezg/storytelling_maplibre_workshop/content/participating-online.md

 In some cases instructors may invite you to share your screen.
 Raise your hand to indicate that you're ready to share.
 When called upon click _Share screen_, select a window to display, and click _Share_.

 ## Contribute to the Whiteboard
 The _Whiteboard_ is a collaborative space that everyone can annotate with drawings and text.
-When the whiteboard is shared click _View options_ and select _Annotate_.
+You can create a _New Whiteboard_ or join an existing one.

 ![Menu with Annotate option](img/open_annotate_toolbar.png)